 Possible risks of degenerative spine surgery

 All surgeries carry risks, and degenerative spine surgery is no exception.
-This is why surgery on your neck or back should always be considered as a last resort, only after an assortment of conservative treatments has been tried first.
-It’s also important to remember that not all surgical procedures aimed at eliminating nerve compression due to a degenerative spine condition are performed the same way – each involves its own set of risks and benefits that you must consider before making a decision regarding surgery.
+This is why surgery on your neck or back should always be considered as a last resort, only after an assortment of conservative treatments has been tried for several weeks or months.
+It’s also important to remember that not all surgical procedures aimed at eliminating nerve compression due to a degenerative spine condition are performed the same way.
+Each procedure involves its own set of risks and benefits that you must consider before making a decision regarding surgery.
+Read on to learn more about the possible risks of degenerative spine surgery and how to reduce your chances of developing these risks.

 Talking to different spine specialists about what you can expect after different types of surgeries is important.
 Ask about the projected recovery time for each surgery and the complications that could arise during rehabilitation.
-Failed back surgery syndrome (FBSS) is a condition that is not uncommon and sometimes follows highly invasive neck or back operations.
-In fact, it is estimated that about 40 percent of patients who undergo highly invasive open spine operations experience FBSS.
-FBSS may occur if:
+For example, failed back surgery syndrome is a condition that is not uncommon and sometimes follows highly invasive open neck or back operations.
+In fact, it is estimated that about 40 percent of patients who undergo traditional open spine operations experience failed back surgery syndrome.
+This often occurs if:

 - The body rejects a bone graft or hardware that was implanted